SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-Tent campgrounds near Pocatello, Idaho offer a mix of established sites and primitive camping areas along the Snake River and surrounding mountains.
+Tent campgrounds near Pocatello, Idaho range from primitive camping areas to more developed tent campsites along the Snake River and surrounding mountains.
 Graves Creek Campground and Trail Creek Bridge Campground provide basic tent camping options within reasonable distance of the city.
 Both campgrounds operate seasonally, typically from May to October, with Trail Creek Bridge offering vault toilet facilities while Graves Creek provides more primitive accommodations.

 Most tent sites in the Pocatello area feature minimal amenities on natural terrain with limited site preparation.
 Drinking water is generally not available at the campgrounds, requiring campers to bring their own supply.
 Trail Creek Bridge and Graves Creek both offer vault toilets, but shower facilities and trash service are absent at most locations.
 South Tourist Park Campground near Idaho Falls provides more amenities including drinking water, trash service, and toilets for tent campers willing to travel slightly farther.
 Fire regulations vary by location and season, with some sites permitting campfires while others maintain strict fire bans.